signetlabdei/sem/docs/getting-started.rst

 results, in as few commands as possible.
 A script containing the commands of this section is available at `examples/wifi_plotting_xarray.py`.

+This page only provides an initial guide that illustrates the SEM workflow.
+For a more comprehensive documentation, refer to the :ref:`advanced-functionality` page.

 Creating and loading a simulation campaign
 ------------------------------------------